Skip to main content

 Key Facts

-2. Detention was under the National Security Act (NSA), a preventive detention law allowing up to 12 months without trial.
+2. He was detained under the National Security Act (NSA), a preventive detention law allowing up to 12 months without trial.

-4. Protests began in September 2025 demanding full statehood and Sixth Schedule status for Union Territory of Ladakh.
+4. The detention followed protests demanding full statehood and Sixth Schedule status for the Union Territory of Ladakh.

 Background & Context